What is Motor Floater Insurance?

 Owning more than one car can be burdensome as you are required to manage separate insurance policies for each of your vehicles.
 Moreover, it also becomes heavy on your pocket as you pay a separate and higher premium for each of your policies.

 To overcome this, insurance companies have started offering a Motor Floater insurance policy.
-This optional add-on allows you to purchase a single four-wheeler insurance policy for all your cars.
+This optional add-on allows you to purchase a single car insurance policy for all your cars.
 This way you can also save up on your premium and from the tedious process of purchasing more than one insurance cover.

 Thus, a motor floater policy can be considered as single insurance for multiple cars.

 A motor floater or a multi-vehicle insurance policy is very beneficial for policyholders who have more than one car.
 Below are some benefits of owning one motor insurance policy for all your cars:

 Less Cumbersome: Having multiple car insurance for all your cars is a cumbersome thing to manage.
 You are required to keep all your policies with you which will also increase the number of documents.
 An easy way out of this is buying one single insurance for all your motor vehicles.
 It will not only reduce your paperwork but will also be very easy to carry them wherever you go in any of your cars.

 Low Premium: Another advantage of having motor floater insurance for all your cars is you are required to pay one premium for all which is mostly low.
 Apart from low premium, you also get discounted pricing from the insurer as you are insuring multiple vehicles under one motor vehicle insurance policy.

 One Policy for all: Imagine the convenience of having one motor insurance policy for all your cars.
 With one policy for all your vehicles, policy management will get easier and more convenient.